azdavis/millet/README.md

 If you want to build the VS Code extension in TypeScript as well, you should also install Node.js.

-If your editor supports it, we also recommend installing Rust Analyzer, a language server for Rust.
+If your editor supports it, we also recommend installing [Rust Analyzer][ra], a language server for Rust.

 ### Building/testing